Ray Gallardo

-Raymund Gallardo is an American filmmaker who directed the films At the Frontera (2018) and Callejero (2015) and was the cinematographer for the films Friend of the World (2020), The Fifth of November (2018) and Touch (2022).
+Raymund Gallardo is an American filmmaker who directed the films Above the Tin (2018), At the Frontera (2018), Callejero (2015), and Entrenched: Prologue (2019).
+He was the cinematographer for the films Friend of the World (2020), The Fifth of November (2018) and Touch (2022).

 Career

 Direction

-In 2015, Gallardo's film Callejero, an underground fighting drama film featuring Carlos Palomino and Yaqui López, screened at the San Diego Latino Film Festival.
+In 2015, Gallardo's film Callejero, an underground fighting drama film featuring Carlos Palomino, Jossara Jinaro, and Yaqui López, screened at the San Diego Latino Film Festival.
 His next film Cafe Con Leche, also known as At the Frontera, starred Gerardo Teracena and Nina Senicar.
 It was listed in the product guide for Screen International at Toronto International Film Festival in 2017 and premiered at ArcLight Hollywood in 2018.

 Gallardo directed Above the Tin, a 2018 film made in San Diego about squash among underprivileged teens.
 In 2019, he directed Entrenched: Prologue, a PTSD awareness film that premiered at San Diego International Film Festival and was nominated for Best Art Design at Oceanside International Film Festival.
 Gallardo's production company Infrastructure Productions has assisted with short advertisements for Horrible Imaginings Film Festival.